Anthony Bendinelli

 Current Research

-My research focuses on applying concepts from physics to education.
-Standardized tests have yielded incredible amounts of data that we can analyze to try to predict student achievement and its correlation to variables such as poverty or ethnicity.
-What we have done is look at students’ progression through school as a dynamic flow, with students representing the “atoms” of our “fluid”.
-From there, we can derive Fokker-Planck equations, steady states, and Markovian models to help us explore the data and try to improve our policies on education.
+One application of this methodology is to statewide standardized tests, which have yielded incredible amounts of data that we can analyze to try to predict student achievement and its correlation to variables such as poverty or ethnicity.
+Here, the students’ progression through the battery of standardized tests acts as a “flow” through a score-grade continuum, with students representing the “atoms” of our “fluid”.
+From there, we use our visualizations to help us explore the data, and to identify the effects of educational policies.

 Education